-Major changes may be seen when people become stressed, and deeper changes will be felt when it is chronic.
+Major changes will be seen when people are stressed, and deeper changes will be felt when it is chronic.
 Take a look at someone’s body language or their face when they become stressed.
 What happens to you when you become stressed?
-Do your shoulders start creeping upwards?
-Do you feel tense in your neck or tight in your chest?
-Do you feel butterflies in your stomach?
+Do your shoulders start creeping upwards, and do you feel tense in your neck or tight in your chest?
+How about feeling butterflies in your stomach?
 Do you also become easily annoyed and irritated when you are stressed out?

 Chronic stress may also affect memory and contribute to the loss of neuron connections in the brain.
 Stress may also be debilitating on the body.
 Many people that have chronic injuries or chronic head, neck, or back pain can trace that pain back to stress.

 How does stress effect our mental and physical health?

 Stress plays an important role in our mental and physical health.
 Stress may lead to productivity loss and physical ailments and may have a significant effect on our ability to think clearly and make rational decisions.
 Our perceptions, decisions, and attitudes may change based on the perceived level of stress.

 How do we better manage stress?